 Large scientific studies have confirmed that immunotherapy can be used to reduce the symptoms of allergic rhinoconjunctivitis (hayfever) and seasonal asthma caused by grass or tree pollen as well as dust mite.
 Most patients receiving treatment also report needing to use less medication.
 As immunotherapy actually changes the way the body’s immune system reacts to the allergen, the beneficial effects continue beyond the 3 years that the treatment is given for.

-Immunotherapy against year round allergens such as cat, horse or dog are also available although less is known about how well these treatments work although they do seem to be effective.
 Using immunotherapy from an early age may actually prevent new allergies developing and reduce the likelihood of getting asthma in later life.
-However, immunotherapy only works against a particular allergen.
-So, for example, having immunotherapy to grass pollen may help with hayfever symptoms during the summer (which are caused by grass pollen) but will not improve symptoms caused by other allergens such as house dust mite, during other times of the year.
+However, immunotherapy only works against a specific allergen.
+So, for example, having immunotherapy to grass pollen may help with hay fever symptoms during the summer (which are caused by grass pollen) but will not improve symptoms caused by other allergens such as house dust mite, during other times of the year.

 There are different ways of performing desensitisation.
 These include:

 - Subcutaneous Immunotherapy: this involves giving a series of injections to desensitise the patient.
 We currently do this for grass pollen, tree pollen and allergy to insect stings.
 With pollen allergy, the treatment involves a series of injections given over 3 weeks before the pollen season each year, for 3 years.
 Subcutaneous immunotherapy has been shown to be very effective and is suitable for the most severe cases of hayfever.
-Unfortunately, it is possible to have quite severe allergic reactions to the injections especially in children and adults with asthma.
-This treatment is thus not suitable for asthmatics and is also only given under careful supervision, with each injection followed by a 1 hour period of observation.
+Unfortunately, it is possible to have quite severe allergic reactions to the injections especially in children and adults with asthma and thus is becoming less commonly used.
+This treatment is thus not suitable for asthmatics and is also only given under careful supervision, with each injection followed by a 1-hour period of observation.

 Our doctors will discuss with you which type of immunotherapy may be best suited for you.
 Once a decision has been reached, you will be provided with more detailed information about the particular type of treatment.